Stellarium/stellarium/VENDOR_BRANCHING.md

 Now it becomes easy to update external information.
 Whenever the external information changes:

-1. checkout the vendor branch
+1. Checkout the vendor branch
-1. perform a fresh **vendor drop**:
+1. Perform a fresh **vendor drop**:
 	1. empty the vendor folder OR delete the vendor file ; you can use this: ``git ls-files -z | xargs -0 rm -f``
 	2. replace/explode/unzip/untar/...
-1. commit: ``git add -A && git commit``  (see ``git help git-rm`` for details, search for "vendor".)
+1. Commit: ``git add -A && git commit``  (see ``git help git-rm`` for details, search for "vendor".)
-1. vendor tag the vendor branch
+1. Vendor tag the vendor branch
-1. merge the updated vendor branch to ``master`` (or via an intermediate feature/bugfix branch, often in order to update local stuff)
+1. Merge the updated vendor branch to ``master`` (or via an intermediate feature/bugfix branch, often in order to update local stuff)
-1. deal with conflicts when needed. such conflicts are expected to arise when the vendor changed something, and that was also changed locally
+1. Deal with conflicts when needed.
+Such conflicts are expected to arise when the vendor changed something, and that was also changed locally.

 This is also needed when the external data disappears: in that case, mention that the external data is no longer available to the public to avoid developers searching for it (or even worse, continue with a copy that still exists elsewhere!!
 Such a copy does not belong on the vendor branch).